Censored Truncated Sequential Spectrum Sensing for Cognitive Radio Networks: Sequential Censoring Problem Formulation

 Putting (\ref{rnh0}) and (\ref{rnh1}) in (\ref{ensh0exp}) and (\ref{ensh1exp}), we obtain

 and inserting (\ref{ensh0exp2}) and (\ref{ensh1exp2}) in (\ref{ASN}), we obtain

 Finally, from (\ref{rnh0}) and (\ref{rnh1}), the censoring rate can be easily obtained as

-Having the analytical expressions for (\ref{suboptprob}), we can easily find the optimal maximum energy consumption per sensor by a line search over $\bar{b}$.
+Having the analytical expressions for (\ref{suboptprob}), we can easily find the optimal maximum {average energy consumption per sensor} by a line search over $\bar{b}$.
 Similar to the censoring problem formulation, here the sensing threshold is also bounded by ${Q^{cs}_{\text{F}}}^{-1}(\alpha)\le{\bar{b}}\le{{Q^{cs}_{\text{D}}}^{-1}(\beta)}$.
-As we will see in Section \ref{numres}, censored truncated sequential sensing performs better than censored spectrum sensing in terms of energy efficiency in general.
-However the following theorem shows that as $\pi_{0}\rightarrow{0}$, censored truncated sequential sensing always outperforms the censoring scheme in case the SNRs are assumed to be the same.
+As we will see in Section \ref{numres}, censored truncated sequential sensing performs better than censored spectrum sensing in terms of energy efficiency for low-power radios.